open-horizon/exchange-api/README.md

 ## Changes in 2.6.0

 - Fixed issue 262 - get icp cluster name once at the beginning
+- Fixed issue 256 - trying to access a non-existent resource in another org incorrectly returned 403 instead of 404
+- Fixed issue 264 - for auth exceptions, prefer returning retryable http codes

 ## Changes in 2.5.0